cindykandie/portfolio/README.md

 - I used css flexbox to display my elements correctly
 - added images on the page
 - Put text of various size and color
+- I have 5 main sections- Intro, Projects, About, Skills and Contact

 ## 🛠 Built With <a name="built-with"></a>